ElpadoCan/SpotMAX/spotmax/docs/source/parameters/ai_params.rst

 Here you can find the description of the paramters required to configure and run the neural network models provided with SpotMAX.

+You can set this paramaters from the GUI (see the :confval:`Spots segmentation method` parameter) or manually set them in the SpotMAX INI configuration file.
+At the end of this page, you can find an example of the INI configuration file with the AI parameters.

 .. confval:: Model type

     Model type to use for the prediction.
 The available models are: ``2D`` and ``3D``.